 The Lure of Diamond Head

-You can take a virtual visit of Pearl Harbor with me here — I spent the day at that historic site during my first week on the island.
-But at the end of my second week I took the opportunity to actually go into the Diamond Head State Monument park and hike up to the summit.
+I spent the day at the historic Pearl Harbor during my first week on the island.
+But at the end of my second week, I took the opportunity to actually go into the Diamond Head State Monument park and hike up to the summit.
 I had glimpsed and passed the distinctive extinct volcano several times on my stay, and I wanted to see those views from the top myself!